Myla Reizen is a partner in the firm’s Miami office. She is a member of the global Health Care and FDA practice group.

-Myla concentrates her practice in health law, representing health systems, hospitals, academic medical centers, home health agencies, skilled nursing facilities, hospices, physician groups, and other health care entities and providers.
+Myla concentrates her practice in health law, representing health systems, hospitals, academic medical centers, clinical laboratories, home health agencies, skilled nursing facilities, hospices, physician groups, behavioral health providers and facilities, and other health care entities and providers.

 Myla is a frequent presenter in national and state venues on compliance and legal issues.
 She has been a contributor to a number of national and state publications.